BrelLibrary/brel/README.md

 ## Usage

 ### Importing
-To use Brel, import the library and create a `Filing` using the `Filing.open` method:
+To use Brel, import the library and create a `Filing` using the `Filing.open` method.

 ```python
 from brel import Filing, pprint